aregsar/aregsarblog/blog/2020/laravel-feature-tests-with-mysql-in-docker/index.md

 DB_PORT=8001
 ```

-Note that we have just one MySQL connection named `mysql` configured in `config/database.php` file.
+Now in the in `config/database.php` file we have just one MySQL connection named `mysql`.
-This connection is the default database connection that the application, database migrations and phpunit tests all use.
+This connection is the default database connection that the application and database migrations use.

 The default database connection is specified in the `config/database.php` file as shows below:

 ```php
 'default' => env('DB_CONNECTION', 'mysql'),